Joshmez1/Gym-Project/README.md

 ### People

-- Thank you my mentor Chris Quinn for his support during my project
+- Thank you to my mentor Chris Quinn for his support during my project